Trinity College School: Nicknames, mottos and traditions

 The TCS athletics teams have been known since the 1980s as the Bears.

 The school motto is Beati Mundo Corde, Latin for "Blessed are the Pure in Heart."
 TCS is known as “the school on the hill” due to its location.
 The school sports colours are black and maroon but the school's uniform and coat of arms incorporate the school's corporate colour of blue.

 All Student Fun and Games Day

 One of the most anticipated events of the TCS year is the All Student Fun and Games Day, fondly known as Ruckus.
 At the beginning of every school year, students attend Ruckus to get to know their fellow housemates and create new and lasting friendships.
 Students are required to wear house clothing for this event, as each house must set up and maintain a station where new students participate in activities.
-For example, a Slip N Slide station is traditional for Wright house's station, tug of war and water balloon fights are also staples.
-The most highly anticipated event of the day is the Mud Run.
-A TCS tradition is that the main gates are never closed to guests, Ruckus is the school's only exception.
 The gates are closed and prefects and heads of house ceremoniously open the gates of TCS to new students to welcome them to its community.
 The new students are then instructed to run across campus to the mud pits, which are run by student officials.
 All students are encouraged to take part in this event, it is considered by many to be one of the school's most beloved traditions.